Last week, I had a close encounter with wildlife. It was kind of terrifying to me, in hindsight.

-The fight or flight instinct kicks in as I considered my options.
+The fight or flight instinct kicked in as I considered my next move.

-I thought about making a dash for the garage, but my rational side reasoned that I could not outrun it.
-Further, I don’t want to trigger the animal’s natural instinct of giving chase in any way.
+I seriously thought about making a dash for my car in the garage, but I reasoned that there was no way I could outrun whatever it was.
+Further, I didn’t want to trigger the animal’s natural instinct of giving chase in any way.

 I decided to stand my ground, though I was careful not to make any major moves.

-Fortunately, after a few seconds, just as quickly as the animal appeared, it darted off and disappeared from view.
-I breathed a sigh of relief and hurriedly got to my car.
+Fortunately, just as quickly as the animal appeared, it darted off and disappeared from view.
+I breathed a sigh of relief and hurriedly walked to my car.

 At the End of the Day